Find Affordable College Courses

 About 41% of the students majoring in economics at the school are women while 59% are male.

-Massachusetts Institute of Technology did quite well in this year’s ranking of the most popular places for economics students to get a master’s degree.
-It came in at #7 on the list.
-MIT is a fairly large private not-for-profit school located in the medium-sized city of Cambridge.
+Massachusetts Institute of Technology ranked #7 on this year’s Most Popular Economics Master’s Degree Schools in the New England Region list.
+MIT is a large private not-for-profit school located in the medium-sized city of Cambridge.

 Of the 22 students majoring in economics at MIT, 68% are male and 32% are female.